cardano-foundation/cf-ledger-sync/docs/stores-analysis.md

 ## C. Analyze **address** table

-- Not found in ledger_sync
+- Currently, the address table of yaci_store is being used in ledger_sync.

 # XIII.Gap between ledger_sync and yaci_store